ccremer/clustercode/README.md

 ## Project status

-Clustercode 2.0 is in development as of Jan 2019, no new changes will be made to 1.3 release.
+Clustercode 2.0 is on hold as of March 2019 and no new changes will be made to 1.3 release.
+Currently I'm busy with private and work life.

 I thought that after modularizing I could release 1.4, but that wouldn't add any new features or fixes.
 Instead, I will focus fully on a new release, which will consist of several microservices (say hello to Kubernetes!).
 It will also move to a chunk-based parallelization process
 (1 file chunked into smaller pieces, processed by multiple nodes), which should really bring down the time to encode a single job.
 However those are currently in WIP.
 Check these repos: